Skip to content

 cosmic ray blazar

 In this artistic rendering, a blazar is accelerating protons that produce pions, which produce neutrinos and gamma rays.
-Photons are also produced.
+Photons of all energies are also produced.
 Extreme events in energy are generated by processes occurring around the largest supermassive black holes known in the Universe when they’re actively feeding, as well as around highly magnetic neutron stars and actively feeding stellar mass black holes.

 Credit: IceCube collaboration/NASA